vala-lang/vala-docs/README.md

 chmod +x ./build-docs
 ```

-or if you are using GNOME builder, you can click on the "Build" button.

 2. In the `build` directory, open a html file in your favourite web browser. `index.html` contains the home page.

 3. Whenever you want to rebuild the site with changes you make in `source`, repeat step 1.